jeffersonsimaogoncalves/cakephp-analyzer/README.md

 The `AnalyzerComponent` allows you to get insights in your traffic.
 The following methods are available:

 > There are no methods yet, they will probably be replaced by the Table's finders.

+## Credits

+This work is based on the [code by CakeManager](https://github.com/cakemanager/cakephp-analyzer).